Are We There Yet?

 Time… which one is it?
 Going around in circles, or making a bee-line for a destination?
 I’m sure the children of Israel did not know either.
 A revelation would be nice, except that in the story of Exodus, the dynamic intervention of God is all up front, followed by… forty years of wandering.
 In other words, if you have ever felt like you are rushing around without meaning, purpose or destination - you are not alone.

 When I was a court sketch artist, time would seem to tick by like paint drying.
-You would sit in a court where there were endless deliberations and discussions, the judge would retire to chambers and you would be wondering if he too was simply bored and taking time out for a game of solitaire.
-And yet…your job was to find the story, to connect the dots that gave clarity and function to what seemed so boring.
+There were endless deliberations, the judge would retire to chambers and you would be wondering if he was in for a game of solitaire.
+And yet…my job was to connect the dots and show the story.
 Behind it all, something was happening, even though it seemed to be happening very slowly.
-When the court sketches were featured on the news together with a soundbite crystallizing the meaning within a few short seconds of revelation, it was a bit of an illusion.
+When the court sketches were featured on the news together with a soundbite, it was a bit of an illusion.
 People would come up and say “WOW, YOU WERE THERE!!!!!!”
-It makes me smile, that there was a buried purpose within all that in-between that was not very apparent in the waiting.
+It makes me smile, that the purpose for being there was not very apparent when I was in the midst of it.

 The Exodus is a story of Moses’ own sense of vision for a destination he could not yet see, and that it equalled faith.
 “By faith he left Egypt, not fearing the king’s anger; he persevered because he saw him who is invisible.”
 (Hebrews 11: 27) “He regarded disgrace for the sake of Christ as of greater value than the treasures of Egypt”.
 (Hebrews 11: 26) I don’t know if you ever linked Moses and his Exodus mission in one sentence as being about Christ, but the Bible does.
 If the Bible is a story about God and Mankind, then Exodus is just part of the intro.